aradbivas/java-TCPserver-project/README.md

 In this project I used java to build a Tcp server that can handle multiple clients using threads. each client that connects the server have it's own thread and able to send request to the server without waiting.

-the server is capable to prefrom the following tasks:
+the server is capable to preform the following tasks:

 1.Create a new random Matrix by the number of rows and columns that the clients passes.